rishavdevkr/cpdown/README.md

 ### AVAILABLE COMMANDS
 ```
 /start - check whether the bot is alive
-/pro - For downloading all app videos such as Physics Wallah, Khan GS, careerwill, E1 Coaching App,
-Classplus app and all the other app which is available in you text Files
+/Classplus - For downloading all app videos of Classplus app and all the other app which is available in you text Files such as .m3u8 and Youtube.
 ```

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)